icopy-site/awesome/docs/index.md

 - [Move](awesome/awesome-move.md) - Domain-specific programming language for writing safe smart contracts.
 - [Esolangs](awesome/awesome-esolangs.md) - Programming languages designed for experimentation or as jokes rather than actual use.
 - [VBA](awesome/awesome-vba.md) - An event-driven version of Visual Basic 6.0 built into most Microsoft Office apps for automation and scripting.
+- [F#](awesome/awesome-fsharp.md) - A .NET-based language with focus on functional programming.

 <br>
 <hr>